lcapo/developer-documentation-hotel/DSF/CurrencyList.rst

 ------------

-This method returns a list of currencies, provided that the supplier has this petition implemented in there systems on a availability level.
+This method returns a list of currencies, provided that the supplier has this petition implemented in there systems on an availability level, with this meaning that the provider can use different currencies in the availability.

 |